 Siebel Scholars Explained

+The Siebel Energy Institute also created a partnership with the Siebel Scholars Foundation, expanding the program to include outstanding leaders in the field of energy science at its universities.[3]
 Siebel Scholars are key advisors to the Siebel Foundation, guiding the development of innovative programs the foundation initiates.
 The annual Siebel Scholars conference and ongoing planning sessions throughout the year are an integral part of the Siebel Scholars program.
+Thomas Siebel described the role of Seibel Scholars in 2016:

 Participating Schools